aaiknn/beth/README.md

 beth lookup --rwhois "things AND stuff AND everything NOT desperation NOT exhaustion"
 ```

 Note: Chaining terms with AND does not retrieve entries that match all of the terms.
 Instead, it retrieves a bulk of all entries that each match at least one of the terms.

+WhoisXMLAPI accepts a maximum amount of 4 entries for each included and excluded search terms.
+Therefore, additional terms will be dropped from searches and thus from results.

 ## Query Module
 Ask around the internet for advice.